objcio/articles/2014-08-11-bad-testing-practices.md

 You write tests for that private (now technically public) method.

 Tomorrow:
-You decide to modify what this method does, because some change in the requirements (totally fine).
+You decide to modify what this method does, because of some change in the requirements (totally fine).
 You find out that some coworker is using that method from another class for something totally different because "it does what I need."
 After all,